pt9999/fixlang-minilib-net/docs/Minilib.Net.Router.md

 TODO: use Writer monad

-### `update : Std::Iterator Std::String -> (Minilib.Net.Router::RouterEntry h -> Minilib.Net.Router::RouterEntry h) -> Minilib.Net.Router::RouterNode h -> Minilib.Net.Router::RouterNode h`
+### `update : Std::Iterator::DynIterator Std::String -> (Minilib.Net.Router::RouterEntry h -> Minilib.Net.Router::RouterEntry h) -> Minilib.Net.Router::RouterNode h -> Minilib.Net.Router::RouterNode h`

 `current_node.update(path, entry_updater)` updates the entry of a target node that is reached via `path` from `current_node`.
 `path` is a path from `current_node` to the target node.
 If `path` is an empty iterator, `current_node` becomes the target node.